 The world’s most-admired nations are often associated with some form of consumer shorthand.
 It’s hard not to equate Sweden with the low-cost, high-design ethos of Ikea (“Swedish for common sense”).
 France has the Eiffel Tower, romance, and cheese—three pillars of a sensual society.
 When people consider this country, what do they imagine?

 For many years, the answer would have been icons associated with the outdoors: Mounties, beavers, that ubiquitous maple leaf.
 None of these has ever been in big commercial demand.
-To run through New York’s SoHo now is to see, intermingled with Moncler and Nespresso (Italy), Muji and Uniqlo (Japan), storefronts for Lululemon and Lolë—part of a growing crop of Canadian activewear brands.
+To run through New York’s SoHo now is to see, intermingled with Moncler and Nespresso (Switzerland), Muji and Uniqlo (Japan), storefronts for Lululemon and Lolë—part of a growing crop of Canadian activewear brands.
 Canada Goose is now the category killer in a global market for luxury parkas.
 Meanwhile, a handful of niche beauty brands such as the non-toxic Bite and the start-up Deciem, which is run out of a Toronto warehouse, have found a place in the handbags of the world’s beauty editors.
 Our new commercial promise can probably be traced back to the 2010 Vancouver Olympics, when the world was exposed to that beautiful state-of-the-art city populated by a lot of athletic people with great teeth.
 The fashion world’s current turn to activewear and wellness is creating new opportunities for Canlandia chic: imagine a nation where everyone is doing yoga in their designer leggings, faces perfected by cruelty-free cosmetics (“Made in Canada” has become a selling point).

 And the biggest market for a rebranded Canada may be Canadians themselves.
 When I was working at Hudson’s Bay, we came up with the hashtag #stripespotting to capture the emerging international street style—which incorporated our blankets and jackets—that was showing up in Brooklyn, in Tokyo.
 Our feed was quickly overtaken by Canadians themselves sending in pictures of their dogs and babies at home—it had created a platform to talk about something that nobody had articulated before: a form of patriotic consumerism.
 My suspicion is that part of the overall popularity of Hudson’s Bay is due to a sense of identification Canadians feel with the historic brand—in supporting the company, they were also supporting the country, and their own identities as well.